What to Bring

 This page contains details on what you should bring to your internship at Palomarin (Palo).
 While there is enough room for everything you should reasonably need to have a comfortable and enjoyable stay, keep in mind that space is limited for personal belongings.

 A good pair of binoculars is critical to any work in ornithology.
-You will be required to provide your own binoculars for your internship.
+While we have some pairs for intern use, if you have your own pair, please bring them.
 Binoculars with powers of 8x42, 8x32, or 10x32 are good for bird watching.
 Check out this binocular buying guide for more information.

 Some general guidlines for clothing to bring are: